 Another thing about self-service car washes is that they often use cheap chemicals to increase their revenue.
 Because of that, you won’t be able to clean all the dirt from your vehicle.

-After each car wash, you should wash all the microfiber products you used to wash the car.
-That way, they’ll be clean next time you wash your car.
+You should wash all microfiber products after you use them to wash the car.
+That way, they’ll be clean next time you decide to rewash your car.

 When you wash and dry your vehicle, microfiber cloths will be dirty, and you shouldn’t use them on another car.
 Even if it’s obvious, I still see too many people not washing their microfiber products very often.